jeremy8551/modest/README.md

 This is an open-source and free tool

-Modest Maven is an IntelliJ Idea plugin used to access artifacts from remote Maven central and local repositories
+modest-maven is an IntelliJ Idea plugin used to access artifacts from remote Maven central and local repositories

-If there is a need to develop the IntelliJ Idea plugin, you can contact 18600755033 by phone or send an email to jeremy8551@qq.com
+If there is a need to develop the IntelliJ Idea plugin, you can contact +8618600755033 by phone or send an email to jeremy8551@qq.com

-If a formal development position can be provided, you can contact 18600755033 by phone or send an email to jeremy8551@qq.com
+If a formal development position can be provided, you can contact +8618600755033 by phone or send an email to jeremy8551@qq.com

-Modest engine is a script engine that implements the interface provided by JDK6, similar to Linux shell functionality
+modest-engine is a script engine that implements the interface provided by JDK6, similar to Linux shell functionality

-Modest spring boot starter is a SpringBoot scene launcher for scripting engines
+modest-spring-boot-starter is a SpringBoot scene launcher for scripting engines

-Modest Maven plugin is a Maven plugin
+modest-maven-plugin is a Maven plugin

-Modest tool is a toolkit
+modest-tool is a toolkit

-Modem API is an extension to the core API
+modest-api is an extension to the core API